Harriett B. Rigas: Career

 She worked in academia, as chair of the Washington State University Department of Electrical and Computing Engineering between 1966 and 1984 where she developed the computer engineering curriculum, she became a professor in 1976.

 Rigas was instrumental in creating the concept of automatic software patches.
 She then went on to become the chair of the Michigan State University Department of Electrical Engineering.
 Rigas also spent time on the National Academy of Sciences committee for scientific programs in Eastern Europe and the Soviet Union.
 Rigas was also professor at the Naval Postgraduate School in Monterey, California.

 Rigas was named an Institute of Electrical and Electronics Engineers Fellow in 1984 for contributions to programming of analog/hybrid computers and to the development of computer engineering curricula.
 In 1988 Rigas was on the IEEE Board of Directors.
 She was the IEEE Division V Director.

 Rigas was known for her advocacy of women in engineering.
-She was locally and nationally involved with the Society of Women Engineers, winning the SWE Achievement Award in 1982.
+She was locally and nationally involved with the Society of Women Engineers, receiving the SWE Achievement Award in 1982.

 She died in Michigan in 1989.